This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 - EU persons whose economic or financial interests are directly affected by the listed extraterritorial sanctions must inform the European Commission of this within 30 days.
 In the case of EU businesses, the reporting obligation rests with directors, managers and others with managerial responsibility.

-- Judgments or decisions of non-EU courts, tribunals or administrative authorities giving effect to the listed extraterritorial sanctions are not enforceable in the European Union.
-This is intended to shield EU persons, for example, from the effects of any decision requiring seizure or enforcement of any penalty in the European Union based on the listed extraterritorial sanctions.
+- Judgments or decisions of non-EU courts, tribunals or administrative authorities giving effect to the listed extraterritorial sanctions are not enforceable in the EU.
+This is intended to shield EU persons, for example, from the effects of any decision requiring seizure or enforcement of any penalty in the EU based on the listed extraterritorial sanctions.

 - EU persons ‘engaging in international trade and/or the movement of capital and related commercial activities between the Community and third countries’ are entitled to recover damages caused to them by the application of the listed extraterritorial sanctions through the courts in Member States.
 Recovery can take the form of seizure and sale of the assets of the persons causing the damage, their representatives or intermediaries.

-In the UK, it is a criminal offence to breach the prohibition or fail to comply with the reporting obligation provided in the Blocking Regulation.
+It is a criminal offence in the UK to breach the prohibition or fail to comply with the reporting obligation provided in the Blocking Regulation.
 This offence is punishable by an unlimited fine.

 To date, no UK nationals or UK-incorporated entities have been prosecuted for a breach of the Blocking Regulation.